kcharb7/kickstarter-analysis/README.md

 Analyses on outcomes based on goals shows that all plays with campaign goals between $45,000 to $49,999 failed, while the highest percentage of successful campaigns was for plays with campaign goals less than $1,000.

 ### Limitations of this dataset
-Within the dataset there were no plays that we canceled, hindering our ability to determine whether campaign goals affected plays being canceled.
+Within the dataset there were no plays that were canceled, hindering our ability to determine whether campaign goals affected plays being canceled.
 Furthermore, most campaigns had goals less than $15,000, thus impacting the interpretations for percentage successful, failed, or canceled.
 For instance, only 6 campaigns had goals between $35,000 and $39,999, of which 4 were successful and 2 failed, rendering a percentage successful of 67%.
 This could be interpreted to mean that most campaigns with this goal range could be successful, but a larger sample size may indicate otherwise.

 ### Recommendations for additional tables and/or graphs
 A bar graph with outcomes on the y-axis and country on the x-axis could be created to determine which countries had the most successful theater campaigns.
-Another bar graph could be created with country as the row and amount pledged as the column to see which countries pledge the most.
+Another bar graph could be created with country as the row and amount pledged as the column to see which countries pledged the most.
 Another bar graph could be created with country as the row and backers count as the column to see which countries have higher backers counts for theater campaigns.
 Finally, a bar graph with amount pledged on the y-axis and year on the x-axis could be created to show which years had the highest pledges.